Jontes-Tech/searchofchoice/README.md

 # SearchOfChoice
-Search of choice has 2 main pages
+Search of choice has 3 main pages
 * /create - The place where you create the links.
+* /engineselect - The place where you can change your engine of choice
 * / - The place where you visit links.
 As simple as that.